3 Hours / 3 CEs

 This on-demand professional training program on Forensic Case Illustrations with the MMPI-3 is presented by Martin Sellbom, PhD.

-Participants receive exposure to how MMPI-3 information was integrated with other sources of information to address psycho-legal questions and offer associated forensic opinions.
+Participants receive exposure to how MMPI-3 information was integrated with other sources to address psycho-legal questions and provide associated forensic opinions.
 Participants leave the program with greater familiarity and enhanced MMPI-3 interpretation skills, particularly as it relates to forensic psychological assessments.

-The participants receive advanced instruction in interpreting the MMPI-3 in forensic psychological evaluations and, thus, improve upon their professional skills in using this instrument in practice.
-The MMPI instruments are among the most frequently used in forensic psychological evaluations, with the MMPI-3 being the most recent installment.
+Participants receive advanced instruction in interpreting the MMPI-3 in forensic psychological evaluations and thus improve their professional skills in using this instrument in practice.
+The MMPI instruments are among the most frequently used in forensic psychological assessment, with the MMPI-3 being the most recent installment.

 Learning Objectives